Skip to main content Skip to navigation

 As in a face-to-face classroom, you’ll need to set aside time in your weekly schedule to complete the assigned readings, post to the discussion board, and write your papers.
 Because the information in this course is cumulative and discussion is an integral and valued part of it, this is not a self-paced class in which you can complete the assignments for several units all at once.
 The weekly deadlines are listed in the Course Schedule.

-Allow plenty of time for posting your replies to the discussion board and uploading your papers to the drop box.
+Allow plenty of time for posting your replies to the discussion board and uploading your papers to the Assignments drop box.
 If you wait until the last minute, a computer failure or internet outage could delay the transmission of your assignment, which would then be considered late.

 Reading Assignments

-They have been divided into six units, with 1-3 lessons per unit.
+The assignments have been divided into four units, usually with 3-4 lessons per unit.
 As you’ll see by clicking on the Lessons link, each lesson includes reading assignments from the textbooks that you’ve purchased for the course as well as a “Context and Questions” page.
 Suggested questions for the discussion board, possible topics for response papers, and brief lectures will be posted on the “Context and Questions” pages.
-The “Context and Questions” page link on the Lessons pages will be made available at the beginning of each unit.

 In addition, several lessons have “For Further Study” links at the bottom of the page, and the “Contexts and Questions” pages will have embedded links as well.
 All the required course materials can be found in your books or in the course space, but these optional links have information that may be helpful or interesting to you.